rickb777/genlist/README.md

 This package is a typewriter for use with Mark Sherman's [gen](https://github.com/clipperhouse/gen), an excellent type-driven code generation tool for Go.

-This Go code generator offers scala-like **List** and **Option** containers, with methods such as filtering and sorting, for working with Go types and slices of types.
+This Go code generator offers **List**, **Option** and **Set** containers, loosely influenced bby Scala and Java.
+These have methods for a wide variety of operations such as filtering and sorting, for working with Go types and slices of types.

-It produces flexible type-safe collection classes for your own types.
-They're not 'generics' because Go doesn't have them - but you get the benefit of a clean API for your own classes regardless.
+The code generator produces flexible type-safe collection classes for your own types.
+They're not 'generics' because Go doesn't really have them - but you get the benefit of a clean API for your own classes regardless.

 **This work is still beta quality.** If you use it, be prepared for small API changes as it gets completed.